Thule Chariot Cross 2 with Jogging Kit Review

 Accessories

 Thule offers additional conversion kits (sold separately) depending on the activity (it comes standard with the strolling and bike trailer kits).
 We purchased the Jogging Kit for this review.
-Which leaves the:
+This leaves the:

 - Thule Chariot Cross Country Ski Kit — The cross country ski kit is a cool addition for including baby in winter sports activities.
 This kit includes all the necessary components for your cross-country skiing adventures.